 Randsfjorden – as the name indicates – is a so-called fjord-lake – or a moraine-dammed lake.
 This kind of freshwater lakes was created as the ice melted after the last ice-age.
 The melting ice left mounds of rocks and dirt, acting like dams in the landscape.

-In his sagas, Snorri Sturluson recorded how Halvdan Svarte drowned in Randsfjorden, when the horse and sleigh he was travelling with went through the ice.
-Halvdan was the father of Harald Hårfagre, or Harald Fairhair, known as the first King of Norway.
+In his sagas, Snorri Sturluson recorded how the regional chieftain Halvdan Svarte drowned in Randsfjorden, when the horse and sleigh he was travelling with went through the ice.
+Halvdan was the father of Harald Hårfagre, or Harald Fairhair, often referred to as the first king of the whole of Norway.

 137 km2 in size | 63 metres above sea level | 295 metres maximum depth